Asiya338/Memories_Project_MERN/client/README.md

 ## Features

-- **User Authentication**: Users can create an account using custom credentials or Google OAuth.
+**Authentication:** Users can sign up or log in via custom credentials or Google OAuth.

-- **Post Interactions**: Users can create, update, delete, search, like, comment on, and share posts.
-- **Recommendation System**: Users can receive post recommendations.
+**Create Post:** Users can create a new post to share their memories.

+**Update Post:** Users can edit their previously created posts.

+**Delete Post:** Users can delete posts they no longer need.

+**Search Posts:** The app allows searching for posts based on keywords.

+**Like and Comment:** Users can like and comment on posts to engage with other users.

-- **Responsive Design**: The app is fully responsive, making it accessible on both mobile and desktop devices.
+**Responsive Design:** The app adjusts its layout for mobile and desktop views.

+---

 ## Tech Stack